Grant Opportunities

 The Ignite Grants program engages Hancock County’s municipalities and civic organizations in a placemaking grant process.
 Grants support community-driven projects and quick-win transformations that foster connection to place, enhance community vibrancy, advance physical and social outcomes, and promote a creative identity.

-In 2023, Celebrating Communities partners will be invited to apply for an Ignite Grant of up to $25,000.
-The process will begin with a letter of intent followed by an application.
-The application will document the project’s goals, timeline, resource needs, maintenance plan, outreach goals, evidence of additional funding (if required), etc. CFHC is looking for projects that are timely, affordable, and feasible.
+In 2025, Celebrating Communities partners are invited to apply for an Ignite Grant of up to $50,000.
+The process begins with a letter of intent followed by an application.
+The application documents the project’s goals, timeline, resource needs, maintenance plan, outreach goals, evidence of additional funding (if required), etc. CFHC is looking for projects that are timely, affordable, and feasible.

 This award, named in honor of long-time Hancock County resident and philanthropist Martha Beckenholdt, recognizes a Hancock County high school junior who has contributed outstanding time, talent, and energy to philanthropic endeavors.
 The award recipient will select a Hancock County nonprofit organization or agency to receive a $1,000 donation in his or her name, donated by the Community Foundation.